Supercar performance yet so simple to drive

 Both cars use slightly different gearing encased in the firm’s seven-speed S tronic automatic gearbox, while power is metered out unbelievably quickly and accurately via quattro all-wheel drive.

-Find out how this all comes together in the Performance and Handling parts of this review.
+Find out how this all comes together in the Performance and Handling parts of this review below.

 But the R8’s talents don’t stop there.
 Its cabin is beautifully designed for driving.
 The firm’s new ‘virtual cockpit’ is a key part of this, taking away the requirement for screens and controls around the cabin.
 Instead it’s all concentrated on the dash, which means the driver has to spend less time looking away from the road.

 We were also surprised with just how comfortable the R8 can be.
-The cars we tried upon launch in Portugal were equipped with Magnetic Ride, which enables the suspension to change almost instantaneously from supple and absorbing to stiff and engaging.
+The cars we tried upon launch in Portugal were equipped with Magnetic Ride, which enables the suspension to change almost instantaneously from supple and absorbing to stiff and engaging, and further testing in the UK has only built upon that conclusion.